noahaguilera/VideoGameCollectionTracker/DesignDocuments/UserStories.md

 ##NOT MVP

+### Import games list

+As a user I want to have the option to get my games list auto imported from my gaming platform instead of having to add them all myself.

 ### Verify New Games Added

 As an admin I want to have the ability to moderate the games being manually added to make sure they're real games.